ottograjeda/t-536-SimpleBackend/README.md

 * Custom components for [Card](https://github.com/ottograjeda/public_ticket.536/tree/master/tente/app/components/Card) & [Loader](https://github.com/ottograjeda/public_ticket.536/tree/master/tente/app/components/Loader) used.
 Can be removed or refactored, as needed.
 * [GAS code](https://github.com/ottograjeda/public_ticket.536/blob/master/tente/app/gas/sheet.js) transfers the entire sheet to database.
 Can be refactored to update 1 or N records.
 **Note** Update is done manually.
 Can be refactored for staff use by adding [spreadsheet button](http://googleappscripting.com/google-spreadsheet-button/).
-* Table / Data sorting is 3rd party external plain JavaScript code (not npm package) added to webapp.
+* Data table sorting is 3rd party external plain JavaScript code added to webapp.
+If a complex
+table is needed, consider building a [custom component](https://engineering.shopify.com/blogs/engineering/building-data-table-component-react) or using [react-table](https://github.com/tannerlinsley/react-table#readme).

 Inspiration
 ===========